Sexual and Reproductive Health

 Emergency contraception (E.C.) can be taken to help prevent pregnancy after unprotected intercourse.
 It can be taken up to 120 hours (5 days) after the act of intercourse.
 It is most effective when taken within three days.

-Plan B is available at the Health Center on a walk-in basis during open Health Center hours to female undergraduates and graduate students.
-We are not a retail pharmacy and can only dispense medication to Brandeis students for their own use.
+Plan B is available at the Health Center on a walk-in basis during open Health Center hours to female students.
+We are not a pharmacy and can only administer medication to Brandeis students for their own use.
 For this reason we are not able to provide emergency contraception for non-Brandeis students or male students.
-If you need Plan B when we are closed or are not a female Brandeis student Plan B can be purchased at local pharmacies.
-Ella, an alternate emergency contraception which is recommended for women over 175 # or if it is greater than 3 days since your unprotected exposure, can be prescribed at a visit and obtained using your insurance pharmaceutical coverage.
+Plan B can be purchased without a prescription at local pharmacies.
+Ella, an alternate emergency contraception which is recommended for women over 175 # or if it is greater than 3 days unprotected exposure, can be prescribed by the Health Center and obtained using your insurance pharmaceutical coverage.

 For more info: